Aristotle-Metadata-Enterprises/aristotlemetadata.com/_posts/2018-05-17-code-changes-in-aristotle-metadata-registry-2.0.md

 author: sam
 ---

-# Code management changes to the Aristotle Metadata Registry in version 2.0

 The largest change to Aristotle MDR in version 2.0 is moving to a [mono-repo](https://developer.atlassian.com/blog/2015/10/monorepos-in-git/) to manage both the core Aristotle MDR code and all related extensions in a single managed Git repository.
 This change makes it easier for us to version extensions and set dependencies of related code.
 By managing the Aristotle ecosystem as a single repository, we can clearly communicate to ourselves and to our developer community which extensions are compatible with the main Aristotle MDR system.

 Open-source developers are still free to create community managed extensions, and declare which versions of Aristotle they are compatible with, and this change make it easier for those dependencies to be manged especially if they rely on multiple Aristotle components.